Jaylen Brown: 2021–22 season: First NBA Finals appearance

-On October 20, 2021, Brown recorded a then-career-high 46 points in the season-opening 138–134 double overtime loss to the New York Knicks while also setting a Celtics franchise record for points on an opening night.
+On October 20, 2021, Brown recorded a then-career-high 46 points in the season-opening 138–134 double-overtime loss to the New York Knicks while also setting a Celtics franchise record for points on an opening night.
 On January 2, 2022, he surpassed that career-high, scoring 50 points while also grabbing 11 rebounds during a 116–111 overtime victory over the Orlando Magic.
-Six days later against the Knicks, Brown recorded his first career triple-double with 22 points, 11 rebounds, and 11 assists in a 99–75 blowout victory.
+Six days later against the New York Knicks, Brown recorded his first career triple-double with 22 points, 11 rebounds, and a career-high 11 assists in a 99–75 blowout victory.
 On March 18, during a 126–97 victory over the Sacramento Kings, Brown and Jayson Tatum each scored at least 30 points in the same game for the fourth time in the season and the eighth time overall, tying the record for the most such games with fellow Celtics' Larry Bird and Kevin McHale, who also recorded four such games in the 1986–87 season.
 Two days later, in a 124–104 victory over the Denver Nuggets, Brown and Tatum broke the record by both scoring 30 points with over 60% shooting from the field.

-On May 3, in Game 2 of the Eastern Conference Semifinals, Brown scored 25 of his 30 points in the first half while also recording six rebounds, six assists, and two steals in a 109–86 victory over the reigning-champion Milwaukee Bucks.
+On May 3, in Game 2 of the Eastern Conference Semifinals, Brown scored 25 of his 30 points in the first half while also recording six rebounds, six assists, and two steals in a 109–86 victory over the reigning champion Milwaukee Bucks.
 Four days later in Game 3, he posted 27 points, 12 rebounds, and four assists in a narrow 103–101 loss.
 On May 21, in Game 3 of the Eastern Conference Finals, Brown scored a playoff career-high 40 points on 14-of-20 shooting from the field in a 109–103 loss to the Miami Heat.
 Eight days later in Game 7, he had 24 points, six rebounds, and six assists during a 100–96 victory, advancing to the NBA Finals for the first time in his career and the Celtics' first NBA Finals appearance since 2010.
 During Game 1 of the 2022 NBA Finals on June 2, Brown posted 24 points, seven rebounds, and five assists in a 120–108 comeback victory over the Golden State Warriors.
 Six days later in Game 3, he recorded 27 points, nine rebounds, and five assists in a 116–100 victory to take a 2–1 series lead.
 The Celtics went on to lose the series in six games despite Brown's 34-point outing in the 103–90 closeout loss on June 16 in Game 6.